cisagov/ScubaGear/baselines/exo.md

 ```

 If SPF is configured, a response resembling `v=spf1 include:spf.protection.outlook.com -all`
-will be returned, though by necessity, the contents of the SPF
+will be returned; though by necessity, the contents of the SPF
 policy may vary by agency.
 In this example, the SPF policy indicates
-that the IP addresses listed by the policy for "spf.protection.outlook.com" are
+the IP addresses listed by the policy for "spf.protection.outlook.com" are
 the only approved senders for "example.onmicrosoft.com."
 These IPs can be determined
 via an additional SPF lookup, this time for "spf.protection.outlook.com."
-Ensure that
+Ensure
 the IP addresses listed as approved senders for your domain are those identified for
 MS.EXO.2.1v1.
 See [SPF TXT record syntax for Microsoft 365 \| Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/email-authentication-anti-spoofing?view=o365-worldwide#spf-txt-record-syntax-for-microsoft-365) for a more in-depth discussion
 SPF record syntax.